sslover/node-express-mongodb-heroku-boilerplate/README.md

 GET- a user requests a web page or resource

-	app.get('/about',function(request, response){
+	app.get('/bio',function(request, response){
-	    console.log("GET request for /about");
+	    console.log("GET request for /bio");
-	    response.send("This is the about page.");
+	    response.send("This is the bio page.");
 	});

+More likely, you'll be serving up an html page like:

+	app.get('/',function(request, response){
+	    console.log("GET request for /");
+	    response.render("index.html");
+	});

 POST- a user submits a form

-	app.post("/the-form", function(request, response){
+	app.post("/form-submission", function(request, response){

-	    console.log("a user has request /the-form via POST");
+	    console.log("a user has submitted data to /form-submission via POST");

-	    //form processing code goes here....
+	    //you can see the submitted data with console.log(request.body);

+	    //can now process that data

-	    //send message to user
+	    //send message back to user
 	    response.send("okay, we'll process that right away.")

+	    // or you could redirect them back to the home page
+	    // response.redirect('/');

+	    // or you could render html
+	    // response.render('thanks.html');
 	});